Aimeedeer/coconut-report/content/about/ventures.md

 ---
-linktitle: Daily Venture
 menu:
   main:
     parent: about
-title: Daily Venture
+title: Ventures
 ---

-I love to try new things
+I love to try new things.

 ## Working in Progress